[amazon_auto_links id="280537"]

 - Iowa

-Here are some common requirements from the above states for common-law marriage: Only if you and your partner meet the requirement will the state of California declare you both legally married.
+Here are some common requirements from the above states for common-law marriage: Only if you and your partner meet the requirement will California declare you both legally married.

 - Couples lived together for a long time.

-- Couples who are in a live-in relationship are permitted to legally marry.
+- Couples who are in a live-in relationship are permitted to marry legally.

 - Both couples should have the intention of getting married.